Hubble tension and matter inhomogeneities: a theoretical perspective: Conclusions

 \section{Conclusions}

-We have shown how local density perturbations could reconcile the Hubble tension between local and cosmological measurements of the Universe expansion.
+We have explored the possibility of how local density perturbations could reconcile the Hubble tension between local and cosmological measurements of the Universe expansion.
 We perturbed the FLRW metric with a potential $\Phi$ which varies both in time and space.
-The temporal evolution is vital because from redshift $z=0.15$ until now elapse approx 2 Gyrs.
-This is enough time for photons to feel the temporal evolution of the potential due to the local void.\\ With this perturbation, we have computed the local luminosity distance, which depends on $H_0^\text{Lo}$, $q_0^\text{Lo}$ and $j_0^\text{Lo}$, and we compared it with the cosmological luminosity distance, that depends on $H_0^\text{Pl}$, $q_0^\text{Pl}$ and $j_0^\text{Pl}$.
-Due to our hypothesis about $\Phi(t,r)$, we could find a region of $q_0^\text{Lo}$ and $j_0^\text{Lo}$ which allow us to explain the variation between $H_0^\text{Lo}$ and $H_0^\text{Pl}$.\\ This region of parameters was constrained such that the local density was $\Omega_m=-0.3\pm 0.15$, in agreement with \cite{Keenan_2013}, \cite{10.1093/ptep/ptz066} and \cite{Bohringer}.
-The range of values for $\Phi_0$ in our region is $0<\Phi_0 < 0.1$.
-Moreover, an important subset of this region contains small enough $\Phi_0$ values such that the perturbative treatment has physical sense.\\ It is crucial to point out that our whole region of $q_0^\text{Lo}$ and $j_0^\text{Lo}$ is in agreement with \cite{Riess_2016} results at redshift $z<0.15$; because the local luminosity distance is insensitive to higher-order terms, such as $q_0^\text{Lo}$ and $j_0^\text{Lo}$ that we explored in this work.\\ We want to emphasize that our scenario is different from previous studies where the inhomogeneity is described as a contribution in the spatial curvature of the FLRW metric through the LTB metric.
-In these studies, \cite{PhysRevD.103.123539,Kenworthy_2019} the conclusion strengths that a local void cannot save the tension on the Hubble constant.
-Conversely, we worked in the Newtonian gauge for the standard perturbed FLRW metric (the same perturbed metric as in the CMB \cite{weinberg_book, Piattella_book}) and not the LTB metric, finding a suitable region where the local void is enough to explain the differences between local and cosmological Hubble parameter.\\ On the other hand, the idea that local underdensities can be the origin of the Hubble discrepancy has also been studied using non-linear evolution \citep[][]{LOMBRISER2020135303,10.1093/mnras/stx1967}, where the underdensities needed are extreme ($\delta_m \approx -0.8 $ and $-0.5$ respectively). \cite{Bohringer} studied the local underdensity through the CLASSIX galaxy cluster survey.
-They found that part of the $H_0$ discrepancy can be explained with the local underdensity which was determined as a void of $\delta_m -30\pm 15$\% ($-20\pm 10$\%) in a region with a radius of about $100$ ($\sim 140$) Mpc.
-Our finding showed that the Hubble tension could be solved for this range of underdensities.
-Nevertheless, if we compare our allowed parameters with the \cite{Capozziello:2011tj} and \cite{Capozziello_2019} results, where they studied scenarios like $\Lambda(\omega)$CDM, there is no possible solution to the Hubble tension.
+The temporal evolution is relevant because from redshift $z=0.15$ until now elapse approx 2 Gyrs.
+This is enough time for photons evolve with the temporal evolution of the potential due to the local void.\\ With this perturbation, we have computed the local luminosity distance, which depends on $H_0^\text{Lo}$, $q_0^\text{Lo}$ and $j_0^\text{Lo}$, and we compared it with the cosmological luminosity distance, that depends on $H_0^\text{Pl}$, $q_0^\text{Pl}$ and $j_0^\text{Pl}$.
+Due to our hypothesis about $\Phi(t,r)$, we could not find a region of $q_0^\text{Lo}$ and $j_0^\text{Lo}$ which allow us to explain the variation between $H_0^\text{Lo}$ and $H_0^\text{Pl}$.\\ This region of parameters was constrained such that the local density was $\Omega^{(1)}_{m,0}/\Omega^{(0)}_{m,0}=-0.3\pm 0.15$, in agreement with \cite{Bohringer}, \cite{Keenan_2013}, and \cite{10.1093/ptep/ptz066}.
+The range of values for $\Phi_0$ in our region is $0<\Phi_0 < 0.1$.\\ It is relevant to point out that we wanted that our whole region of $q_0^\text{Lo}$ and $j_0^\text{Lo}$ were in agreement with \cite{Riess_2016} results at redshift $z<0.15$; because the local luminosity distance is insensitive to higher-order terms, such as $q_0^\text{Lo}$ and $j_0^\text{Lo}$ that we explored in this work.\\ We want to emphasize that our scenario is different from previous studies where the inhomogeneity is described as a contribution in the spatial curvature of the FLRW metric through the LTB metric.
+In these studies, \cite{PhysRevD.103.123539,Kenworthy_2019} the conclusion strengths that a local void cannot save the tension on the Hubble constant.\\ On the other hand, the idea that local underdensities can be the origin of the Hubble discrepancy has also been studied using non-linear evolution \citep[][]{LOMBRISER2020135303,10.1093/mnras/stx1967}, where the underdensities needed are extreme ($\delta_m \approx -0.8 $ and $-0.5$ respectively). \cite{Bohringer} studied the local underdensity through the CLASSIX galaxy cluster survey.
+They found that part of the $H_0$ discrepancy can be explained with the local underdensity which was determined as a void of $\delta_m= -30\pm 15$\% ($-20\pm 10$\%) in a region with a radius of about $100$ ($\sim 140$) Mpc.\\ Conversely, we worked in the Newtonian gauge for the standard perturbed FLRW metric (the same perturbed metric as in the CMB \cite{weinberg_book, Piattella_book}) and not the LTB metric.
+Our finding showed that the Hubble tension cannot be solved for this range of underdensities (for this very simplified model).
+Also we explored the cosmological parameters $H_0^\text{Lo}$, $q_0^\text{Lo}$ and $j_0^\text{Lo}$ found in \cite{Capozziello_2019} and \cite{Capozziello:2011tj}, but, there is also no possible solution in our approach based on $\Lambda(\omega)$CDM model.